Universal credit: What is income for UC?

 Deductions from employed earnings

-UC is generally based on net income and therefore from the claimant’s employed earnings can be deducted:
+UC is generally based on net income and therefore the following can be deducted from the claimant’s employed earnings:

 Full details of employed earnings can be found in ADM Chapter H3.